JostTim/Klog/documentation/Mathematics.md

 > « 3 × (4 + 7) » peut s'écrire en NPI sous la forme « 4 (enter) 7 + 3 × »

+[Domain of discourse](https://en.wikipedia.org/wiki/Domain_of_discourse) for the validity of propositions for example